-As mentioned previously, a guide for lodging a claim and voting in Halo is included at Annexure A.
+A guide for lodging a claim and voting in Halo is included at Annexure C.

-Attendance at the first meeting of creditors is not mandatory and will not prevent you from lodging a claim against the Company at a later date or affect any of your rights as against the Company that may exist as at the date of our appointment.
+Attendance at the first meeting of creditors is not mandatory and will not prevent you from lodging a claim against the Company or affect any of your rights as against the Company that may exist as at the date of our appointment.

-One of the important purposes of the first meeting is to determine whether to appoint a Committee of Inspection, which is in effect a committee of creditors.
-We will also use the first meeting to inform creditors generally of the administration, provide timelines for the process and provide an update generally.
+One of the purposes of the first meeting is to determine whether to appoint a committee of inspection.
+We will also use the first meeting to inform creditors of the administration process and provide any relevant update.

-Please contact us via the BrindabellaAdmin@deloitte.com.au email address with any questions you might have.
+Please contact us via the BrindabellaAdmin@deloitte.com.au email address with any questions.